instantOS/instantos.github.io/docs/insarch.md

 ### Features and advantages

 - Guided wizard for disks, partitioning, locale, user, and system basics
-- Automatic or manual partitioning (manual uses `cfdisk` when selected)
+- Automatic or manual partitioning
 - Dual boot feasibility checks with resize guidance
-- Optional disk encryption and kernel selection
+- Disk encryption
-- Minimal Mode for a near-vanilla Arch install
+- Minimal-mode for a vanilla Arch install
-- Post-install menu plus optional log upload for troubleshooting
+- Asks questions first, then runs all install steps in one go

 ### Requirements

-- Arch or instantOS environment (installer refuses other distros)
+- Arch or instantOS environment
 - x86_64 architecture
 - Working internet connection
-- Root access for install steps (sudo prompts automatically)

 ### Common commands